 ‘Now, you perform that series of actions everytime you pull into the street without thinking very much.’

-For the sales staff, the primary takeout of this short film should be the difference between ‘automatic’ reversing and ‘manual’ reversing.
+For the sales staff, the primary takeout of this should be the difference between ‘automatic’ reversing and ‘manual’ reversing.

 An attachment for a car’s interior rear-view mirror.

 It should sit close to the eyes’ focus field when using the mirror, but on the outer edge of the periphery when the driver is looking ahead.

 So a fully-coloured frame might be too much.